For landlords

 What happens if you miss it

 Failing to meet gas safety duties is a criminal offence.
 The penalties depend on the circumstances and can range from fines to, in serious cases, imprisonment, so see the HSE and GOV.UK guidance rather than assuming a fixed outcome.
-There is also a knock-on effect worth knowing about: as Section 21 is removed under the Renters' Rights Act 2025, up-to-date safety records can matter for possession too, because a missing or late document can cause delays.
+There is also a knock-on effect worth knowing about: now that Section 21 has gone under the Renters' Rights Act 2025, whose main tenancy provisions took effect on 1 May 2026, up-to-date safety records can be relevant to possession too.
 In short, the annual gas check is one date you really do not want to let slip.

 The check itself is quick.
 The hard part is simply remembering it a year later.
 Keeping the record in one place, with a reminder before the date falls due, turns it from a nagging worry into a small annual task.
-VEYLO X is built for that: it keeps your gas safety record and its renewal date together, and reminds you ahead of the date you have added.
-It is a record-keeping tool, not a substitute for the check or for legal advice, and the responsibility to arrange the check stays with you.
+VEYLO X has been built to keep a gas safety record and its renewal date in the same place, so the date is not something to hold in your head.
+It is not open yet.